BizerraGuU/JavaStudy/README.md

 # JavaStudy
-I've been studying Java, so I decided to post here, for y'all see my progress :)
+I'm currently studying Java, so I decided to post here, for y'all see my progress :)